bklogic/jdac-spring-boot-starter/README.md

 ### Batch Service (Experimental)

-Data access services may be batched together to form a batch service.
-Batched queries may be used to run multiple queries in one shot.
-Batched command or repository operations may be used to expand the scope of transaction or unit of work.
+Batch service is an experimental feature.
+It provides a way to batch multiple queries for less-related data, and a way to expand the transaction boundary of write operations.
+The batch commands and repository operations are executed in a single DB transaction, in the order that they are called.

+The are three components to batch service, as given below.

 #### Batch DTO

 For accept of result of batch service.
-With standard getter and setter methods that are omitted here for brevity.
+It should a no-arg constructor and standard getter and setter methods that are omitted here for brevity.

 ```java
 public class BatchDTO {